Margaret Cho: Comedic style and political advocacy

 In July 2004, during the Democratic National Convention, Cho was disinvited to speak at a Human Rights Campaign/National Stonewall Democrats fundraiser out of fear that her comments might cause controversy.
 In November 2005, she campaigned to pardon Stanley Tookie Williams, an early Crips gang leader, for his death sentence for four murders, but this campaign failed; on December 13, 2005, after exhausting all forms of appeal, Williams was executed by lethal injection at San Quentin State Prison, California.

 In 2007, Cho hosted the multi-artist True Colors Tour, which traveled through 15 cities in the United States and Canada.
 The tour, sponsored by the Logo channel, began on June 8, 2007.
 Headlined by Cyndi Lauper, the tour included Debbie Harry, Erasure, The Gossip, Rufus Wainwright, The Dresden Dolls, The MisShapes, Rosie O'Donnell, Indigo Girls, The Cliks, and other special guests.
 Profits from the tour helped to benefit the Human Rights Campaign as well as PFLAG and The Matthew Shepard Foundation.

 On January 25, 2008, Cho gave her support to Barack Obama for the nomination on the Democratic ticket for the 2008 U.S. presidential election.
-After Republican Presidential candidate John McCain announced his running mate, Governor Sarah Palin of Alaska, Cho said of her, "I think [Palin] is the worst thing to happen to America since 9/11."
+Of the Republican vice- presidential candidate, Governor Sarah Palin of Alaska, Cho said: "I think [Palin] is the worst thing to happen to America since 9/11."

-After same-sex marriage became legal in California in May 2008, Cho was deputized by the City of San Francisco to perform marriages there.
+After same-sex marriage was introduced in California in May 2008, Cho was deputized by the City of San Francisco to perform marriages there.

+In 2015, Joan Juliet Buck, writing in W about "modern-day femme fatale", compared Cho to other female comedians:

+[N]ot all women comedians are dangerous; some are just very funny: Tina Fey and Amy Poehler are too relatable, Joan Rivers was too firmly ensconced in the society that she mocked.
+Amy Schumer relies a little too much on the word "pussy" to be any kind of threat, though she would like very much to be a bad person.
+On the other hand, Sarah Silverman and Margaret Cho know no boundaries and inspire palpable fear anytime they begin one of their riffs.